Going to AWS re:Invent 2024?

 By making a habit of running pre-commit before you push your code, you can easily make sure that everything is working as expected and by having an overview of the cost you will be more thoughtful before pushing the code.

-Key Points
+Key points

-Note: New versions of Terraform will be placed under the BUSL license, but everything created before version 1.5.x stays open-source.
-OpenTofu is an open-source version of Terraform that will expand on Terraform’s existing concepts and offerings.
+Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
+OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.
-OpenTofu retained all the features and functionalities that had made Terraform popular among developers while also introducing improvements and enhancements.
-OpenTofu is the future of the Terraform ecosystem, and having a truly open-source project to support all your IaC needs is the main priority.

 Manage Terraform Better with Spacelift